void-linux/void-docs/src/config/graphical-session/xorg.md

 ### Proprietary Drivers

-Void also provides [proprietary NVIDIA drivers](./graphics-drivers/nvidia.md), which are available in the [non-free repository](../../xbps/repositories/nonfree.md).
+Void also provides [proprietary NVIDIA drivers](./graphics-drivers/nvidia.md), which are available in the [nonfree repository](../../xbps/repositories/index.md#nonfree).

 ## Input Drivers